deepakbaby/se_relativisticgan/README.md

 Implemetation details of the paper accepted to ICASSP-2019

-**Deepak Baby and Sarah Verhulst, _SERGAN: Speech enhancement using relativistic generative adversarial networks with gradient penalty_, IEEE-ICASSP, May 2019, Brighton, UK.**
+**Deepak Baby and Sarah Verhulst, _SERGAN: Speech enhancement using relativistic generative adversarial networks with gradient penalty_, IEEE-ICASSP, pp. 106-110, May 2019, Brighton, UK.**

+> This work was funded with support from the EU Horizon 2020 programme under grant agreement No 678120 (RobSpear).

 __!!!
 Under Construction !!!__